 When Han started at Upwork, he was responsible for anything that had to do with a computer — from IT to data science, to quality and development.
-Although he still considers himself an engineer, having a leadership role showed him that “unlike an engineer, where you are building a website, there is also a mentorship role.
-It is my responsibility to make sure that my leadership and leaders across the organization … are empowered to make good decisions."
+Although he still considers himself an engineer, being in engineering management showed him that “unlike an engineer, where you are building a website, there is also a mentorship role.
+It is my responsibility to make sure that my leadership and engineering leaders across the organization … are empowered to make good decisions.”

 As an administrator, you are first and foremost building a team of people, and really trying to understand how that team’s operating system works.
 “Dealing with people and process was different [after moving to a leadership role].”

-Written communication is the key to managing a global organization
+Written communication is the key to managing a distributed team